golang/go/doc/godebug.md

 For Go 1.24 it defaults to `randseednop=1`.
 Using `randseednop=0` reverts to the pre-Go 1.24 behavior.

+Go 1.24 added new values for the `multipathtcp` setting.
+The values "2" and "3" allow to enable MPTCP only on listeners/ dialers respectively.
+It also now enabled MPTCP by default on listeners.
+Using `multipathtcp=0` reverts to the pre-Go 1.24 behavior.

 ### Go 1.23

 Go 1.23 changed the channels created by package time to be unbuffered